hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/getting-started-cmd-line.md

 ### Update the Business Network Definition
 In a real-life scenario at this point you would edit `package.json` to increment the version number in the `DigitalProperty-Network` directory and publish this to npm.
 Please do npt publish to the DigitalProperty-Network in npm.

 What we'll do therefore is adopt a different approach to create the Business Network Archive.
-From within the DigitalProperty-Network directory..
+From within the DigitalProperty-Network directory.

 ```bash
 $ composer archive create --sourceType dir --sourceName .